credo-quia-absurdum/llm-lex-parse/README.md

 # llm-lex-parse
-LLM-Based Lexical Analysis and Syntactic Parsing for Compiler Front-Ends
+Exploring LLM-Based Generation of Lexers and Parsers for Compiler Front-Ends